 Hikari Sushi Bar serves up great sushi.
 It’s definitely on the pricier side, but that’s what you get when no one else opens another sushi bar in Queenstown.

-Regardless, it sneaks in under $15 NZD (as long as you aren’t starving), and you definitely get some delicious, fresh sushi in generous portion sizes.
-It’s worth checking out when you’re craving something healthier, perhaps on day five of your trip after eating Ferg burgers every other day.
+Regardless, it sneaks in under $15 NZD (as long as you aren’t starving), and you definitely get some fantastic sushi with fresh seafood in generous portion sizes.
+It’s worth checking out when you’re craving something healthier for lunch, perhaps on day five of your trip after eating Ferg burgers every other day.

 Also, check out their Japanese restaurant in Queenstown for a great Japanese dine-in experience.